keasamani/Data-Engineering-Capstone-Project/README.md

 - Jupyter Notebook (for development and documentation)

 ## Contribution
-Contributions to this project are welcome.
+Contributions to this project are warmly welcomed.
 You can contribute by:
 - Opening an issue to report bugs or suggest improvements.
 - Forking the repository, making changes, and opening a pull request.